Edityaa/New-York-Taxi-Trips-Dataset-Exploratory-Analysis-/README.md

 This Analysis/repo  is based on my second data Exploration Project about Nyc taxi trip Analysis.
 Here goes some information about my Analysis.

-In this Analysis we use Python Pandas & Python Matplotlib,Seaborn to analyze and answer business questions about 12 months  of sales data.
-The data contains  electronics store purchases broken of each Month.
+In this Analysis we use Python Pandas & Python Matplotlib,Seaborn to analyze and answer business questions about 12 months  of trips data.
+The data contains  nyc trips and the info related to them

 Tasks during this Project include: